 Identifying SNPs that influence health and disease risk allows clinicians to support their patients with appropriate lifestyle and nutrition changes to maximize health and wellness and help the patients be proactive about their health.

 One of the first methylation SNPs to be identified was Methylenetetrahydrofolate reductase (MTHFR SNP).
 When methylation was becoming a focus of functional health, MTHFR was identified is an important methylation enzyme.
 It is responsible for the activation of folate for the subsequent reduction of homocysteine to methionine.
 Certain single nucleotide polymorphisms (SNPs), or variants of this gene, result in the reduced capacity of this enzyme.
-Indeed, MTHFR variants are associated with increased risk for many diseases, including depression, fertility issues, insomnia, and thyroid conditions.
+Indeed, MTHFR variants are associated with increased risk for many diseases, including depression, fertility issues, insomnia, and thyroid conditions.23 and me

 Having an MTHFR variant (SNP) might not indicate you need serious medical treatment, it could just mean you need to take the right supplemental vitamin B. Sometimes, instead of genetic testing, high homocysteine levels in blood testing can be used for screening and to assess the appropriate treatment.